Important information - the value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

 Some markets, such as the US and Denmark, traditionally have mortgage rate terms of 20 to 30 years.
 In Britain, Canada and much of Southern Europe, short-term deals pervade.

-It means that in the UK, most homeowners are currently on a fixed-rate mortgage, making it the most common type of mortgage.
+In the UK, most homeowners are currently on a fixed-rate mortgage, making it the most common type of mortgage.

 The Bank of England is acutely aware that millions of people will see these arrangements, some fixed at rates below 1%, coming to an end in the coming years, with those borrowers compelled to take far higher rates.